-If I Have a Loose Fitting Denture, Can Dental Implants Be Placed to Stabilize It with "Teeth Today?"
+If I Have a Loose Fitting Denture, Can Dental Implants Be Placed To Stabilize It With "All on 4 / Teeth Today?"

-Yes, two implants can almost always be placed to stabilize a lower denture.
-In fact, four or more implants can be placed to produce a strong, firm bite - often the same day - for either upper or lower arches.
-You will be able to eat and chew normally again!
+es, two implants can almost always be placed to stabilize a lower denture.
+In fact, four or more implants can be placed to produce a strong, firm bite - often the same day - for either upper and/ or lower arches.
+Dr. Mark McCawley uses a specialized, full-arch implant "All on 4" protocol that places five or six implants, and a ceramic bridge, for improved esthetics, and better long-term success.
+He is board certified in dental implant surgery, and uses only top-of-the-line implants, not generic knockoffs.

 Remember that wearing dentures accelerates the bone loss of the jaw and results in the loss of support from your facial muscles, causing you to look older more quickly.
-Implants can help stop this loss, restoring good chewing, and giving you a younger appearance in one day.
+Implants can help stop this loss, restore good chewing, and give you a younger appearance in one day.